ryliejamesthomas/tildedocs-source/posts/social-unix-servers.md

 Let's slow down here, that was a lot.

-When people say Unix nowadays (2019 as I type this), they probably mean one of the many modern Unix-like operating systems, such as GNU/Linux [Note 1] or BSD (FreeBSD, OpenBSD, NetBSD).
+When people say Unix nowadays (2019 as I type this), they probably mean one of the many modern Unix-like operating systems that derived from the original AT&T Unix, such as GNU/Linux (See Note 1 below) or one of the BSDs (FreeBSD, OpenBSD, NetBSD).

 Forgot everything you just read?
 Just remember that Unix refers to one of the Unix-like operating systems mentioned above, and that an operating system allows your to control your computer.

-In this document, I'm going to use the GNU/Linux Unix-like operating system.

 Note 1: I understand that Linux is a kernel, and GNU is a set of tools that can interact with the Linux kernel, but that's a whole other discussion.

-## What does "Social" mean in the context of Unix servers?
+## What does "social" mean in the context of social Unix servers?

-Coming soon!
+The "social" here refers to how people socialize on Unix servers.
+This could be through message boards, real-time chats, email, games, and many more.
+Many of these mediums are only accessible within the server itself.
+This means that you couldn't, as an example, email people from anywhere outside of the server unless the server was configured to allow that.
+This would be called "local" email.
+So it would only allow users on that server (computer) to email other users.

+It seems limiting, but it is a great way to experience non-commercial digital mediums of social interactions that may otherwise be monitored or monetized without your knowing.

+As an example, [tilde.town](https://tilde.town) has a game called [`botany`](https://github.com/jifunks/botany) where the player can grow a virtual plant.
+The user is responsible for watering their plant, but users can also water each other's plants. tilde.town users can only play this game with other tilde.town users if they are connected to tilde.town (a server).